RealOrangeOne/theorangeone.net/content/posts/wireguard-haproxy-gateway.md

   server default 10.1.10.2:443 send-proxy
 ```

 Once this is added, restart HAProxy, and you're done.
-Open the remote IP on on the port you set it to listen on, and watch as you see a request from the client be responded to.
+Open the remote IP on the port you set it to listen on, and watch as you see a request from the client be responded to.
 And because this is in TCP mode, this traffic can be anything (TCP based, obviously).
-Need something secure, setup an SSL cert with NGINX, and that'll work with no further configuration
+Need something secure, set up an SSL cert with NGINX, and that'll work with no further configuration.

 ## Maintaining IPs